paperless-ngx/paperless-ngx/docs/advanced_usage.md

 [django-allauth docs](https://docs.allauth.org/en/latest/socialaccount/configuration.html)
 for more information.

+To associate an existing Paperless-ngx account with a social account, first login with your regular credentials and then choose "My Profile" from the user dropdown in the app and you will see options to connect social account(s).
+If enabled, signup options will be available on the login page.

 As an example, to set up login via Github, the following environment variables would need to be
 set: